Bitcoin Taxes US 2026 – Complete IRS Guide for BTC Investors

 Gain = Proceeds − Cost Basis

-Cost basis = purchase price + exchange fees + transaction fees at acquisition.
+Cost basis = purchase price + exchange fees + any transaction fees paid at acquisition.
+Don't forget fees — they reduce your gain.

 FIFO vs. HIFO for Bitcoin

-- FIFO (default): Oldest BTC sold first – may trigger large gains on early purchases
+- FIFO (default): Your oldest BTC sells first — can mean large gains if you bought early at low prices

-- HIFO (Specific ID): Sell highest-cost lots first – minimizes current gain; requires documentation
+- HIFO (Specific ID): Sell your highest-cost lots first — smaller gain on each sale; requires documentation but is IRS-compliant

 Bitcoin on Your Tax Return